etingof/talks/devconf-redfish-future-of-hardware-management/talk.rst

 Clients request operations to carry out on resources.
 The operations that can be done in CRUD manner are mapped to HTTP methods.

-However, for operation like machine state change request, CRUD is not a good fit.
-Therefore Redfish has the notion of Actions.

-Actions are frequently applied to a collection of resources.

-Most Redfish operations take little time so they are therefore synchronous.
-But some operations take longer than the client is willing to wait.
-For those cases Redfish server would run such operation asynchronously.

-Besides simple resource state changes, Redfish implements higher level services that ultimately also operate on resources, but in a more complicated way.
+Besides simple resource state changes, Redfish implements higher level features, called Services, that ultimately also operate on resources, but in a more complicated way.
 We will talk about services in greater details shortly.

 Redfish resources
 =================